jefftranter/6809/sbc/cmoc/README.md

 ex2: Second example showing string output output.
 Needs to write custom output routine.
 Does not return from main() - workaround is just to jump to ASSIST09 RESET at end of main().
+All of the output routines seem to work fine, printf() brings in a lot of code though.